alchira/vscode/README.md

 ## Language Support

-- Files with a `.xcss` extension are treated as Markdown and support all core extension features.
+- Files with a `.xtatix` extension are treated as Markdown and support all core extension features.
 - Recognized extended custom css directives, `@--attach` and `@--assign`.

 ## Miscellanious

 ### Custom Commands
-- Easily invoke important XCSS commands directly from the command palette for quick workflows.
+- Easily invoke important Xtatix commands directly from the command palette for quick workflows.

 ### Configurable Settings
 - Modify extension behavior and features through user and workspace settings to tailor your development experience.